ismet470/Pneumonia-Detection-with-Artificial-Intelligence/README.md

 git clone https://github.com/your_username/Pneumonia-Detection-with-AI.git
 ```

-2. Open the `pneumonia-full.ipynb` file in a Jupyter Notebook or Google Colab to access and run the Python code.
+2. Open the `pneumonia_full.ipynb` file in a Jupyter Notebook or Google Colab to access and run the Python code.

 3. Ensure you have the necessary libraries installed.
 You can install them using `pip`: